How Do I Stop My Drains from Smelling?

 Dry P-Traps

-The p-trap is that pipe with the strange bend in it underneath your kitchen sink.
+The p-trap is that pipe with the strange bend underneath your kitchen sink.
 It carries water that forms a seal against smells from the larger sewer system beyond it.
 When the p-trap dries out, the smells move in.
-This problem often happens in vacation homes or in sinks that don’t see a lot of use (such as in a guest bedroom).
-You can correct it simply by running the sink periodically to ensure that the seal is maintained.
+This problem often happens in vacation homes or sinks that don’t see a lot of use (such as in a guest bedroom).
+You can correct it by simply running the sink periodically to ensure that the seal is maintained.

 Sewer Breaches